-A few months later I was on a flight to Korea, wondering if I was adventurous, crazy or a mix of the two.
+A few months later I was on a one-way flight to Korea, wondering if I was adventurous, crazy or a mix of the two.

 That year taught me a lot.

 I started training in KPOP and Hip Hop at DEF Dance Skool.
-Two months into my training, I was asked to be the first foreigner to perform in the monthly video.
-What an honor!
+Two months into my training, I was asked to be the first foreigner to perform in the monthly video. *Squeals!*

-Teaching dance allowed me to connect to students and improve my teaching methods on a whole new level!
+Teaching dance then allowed me to connect to students and improve my teaching methods on a whole new level!

 Halfway through the contract I gracefully told my boss that I had to part ways with the company.

-I decided to create Hello Tonya Teacher to address this exact issue.
-I wanted those applying for teaching jobs to not feel alone in the process, get a second set of eyes on contracts, get help and feedback on their essays and lesson plans, learn best practices for teaching in Korean school, gain access to resources that took me years of searching to find, and help prepare them for what to expect as a foreigner living in Korea.
+I don’t want you to feel alone during this exhausting application process, I want you to know all your options, get feedback on your essay(s) and lesson plan, learn the best practices for teaching in Korean schools, gain access to resources that took me years to find, and actually prepare for life as a foreigner in Korea.